ICE arrested 170 immigrants seeking to sponsor migrant children

 ICE said Tuesday that the arrests were of immigrants suspected of being in the United States illegally and took place from early July to November.
 They were the result of background checks conducted on potential sponsors of unaccompanied migrant children placed under the care of the Department of Health and Human Services.

-More than two thirds of those arrested — 109 in total — had no criminal record, the agency said.
-Another 61 of those arrested did have criminal records, but ICE did not specify the crimes and said it could not breakdown convictions by violent and nonviolent offenses.
+Nearly two thirds of those arrested — 109 in total — had no criminal record, the agency said.
+Another 61 of those arrested did have criminal records, but ICE did not specify the crimes and said it could not break down convictions by violent and nonviolent offenses.

 The arrests follow a move by President Donald Trump's administration earlier this year that allowed immigration authorities to examine the criminal background and legal status of anyone who steps forward to sponsor unaccompanied migrant children — usually parents or close relatives already in the U.S. — as well as any other adults living in their home.